noreplydev/antimodules/README.md

 # antimodules
-antimodules is a simple rust utility to remove all node_modules folders from a given directory or the execution directory.
+antimodules is a simple rust utility to remove all node_modules folders from a given directory or the execution directory by default.

 ## usage
 To use antimodules simply run cargo install and the github repository.